 According to Drake, state investigators have told him that an ongoing probe of the incident and the injuries to K.R.S. appears to indicate that the district’s students and employees did nothing wrong.
 “What they’re alleging and what happened are different things,” Drake added.

-Growth of Bullying in Schools
+Bullying in Washington State Schools Is Growing

 Approximately six years ago, the state of Iowa passed a law that required all school districts to develop anti-bullying guidelines that would prevent “electronic, written, verbal or physical” acts towards students that could potentially have a negative impact on academia and mental health or puts the student in a fear for his or her own safety.
 Ambiguities in the law allow the individual school districts to determine appropriate punishment and even to develop their own interpretations of the law itself.